netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Note that a "network path" is different from {{QUIC-MP}} path ID.
-There is usually a 1:1 mapping from network path to path ID, but the network path may change while the path ID stays the same, and .
+There is usually a 1:1 mapping from network path to path ID, but the network path may change while the path ID stays the same.

+For example:
+- During path migration (**TODO** ref), a path ID may be (loosely) associated with multiple network paths.
+- A PAN library may perform probing (latency, etc.) and switch to a new path that is deemed better.
-For example, a PAN library may have paths that can expire and it may have a configuration option that expiring paths should be renewed automatically.
-However, this works only for paths that are otherwise (except for the expiration date) identical.
+- A PAN library may have paths that can expire and that can be renewed automatically.
+However, this is should usually result in an identical path (except for the expiration date).

+### Recommendation

+PAN libraries should, as default, not automatically switch paths, except for renewing expired paths with identical otherwise paths.

+The PAN library may have a configuration option to automatically switch paths, potentially after probing, but this should happen only when explicitly configured and when the overlay libraries can detect or otherwise tolerate paths changes.

+QUIC(-MP) libraries should consider the possibility that paths may change.
+Typical algorithms for congestion control etc can tolerate this.
+Potential implications of skipping path validation need to be considered.

+See also:
+- resetting algorithms (**TODO** refs)
+- path validation considerations (**TODO** refs)

 ## General API...?